- Ph.D. Computer Science, University of Rochester (2015)

 - How people with bipolar disorder and schizophrenia use technology to engage in activism and advocacy around ‘madness.’

-Before coming to IUPUI, she was a research assistant at University of Rochester from 2010 to 2013, and a visiting researcher at Carnegie Mellon University from 2013 to 2015.
+Before coming to Indiana University Indianapolis, she was a research assistant at University of Rochester from 2010 to 2013, and a visiting researcher at Carnegie Mellon University from 2013 to 2015.
 During her graduate study, Brady did a professional internship at Google in Mountain View, where she worked to improve the web accessibility of one of their projects, and a research internship at Microsoft Research India in Bangalore.

 - Accessibility and disability